ihlec/P2PShipBattle/readme.md

 - replace player with tombstone when died with same properties as boulder
 - spawn boats 100 tiles away
 - rendering in the build menu
+- when host player is killed on water, boats get stuck